Townsville State High School

-Townsville State High School, also known as Town High, is a secondary school in Railway Estate, Townsville, Queensland, Australia.
+Townsville State High School, also colloquially known as Town High, is a secondary school in Railway Estate, Townsville (Queensland, Australia), an area administered by Townsville City Council.

 History

-Townsville State High School was established in 1924 as part of the Townsville Technical College at the northwest corner of Stanley and Walker Streets in Townsville CBD; that building later become a TAFE campus.
-The High School was re-located to 36-64 Boundary St, Railway Estate, Townsville in 1965.
+Townsville State High School was established in 7 July 1924 as part of the Townsville Technical College (TAFE) at the northwest corner of Stanley and Walker Streets in Townsville's central business district.

+In 1965, the High School was re-located to its current Railway Estate address, the site of the then recently established Ross River State High School, with Ross River students being incorporated into the Townsville State High School student records.
+The old vacated central business district site became a campus of the TAFE.
+The transition between the two locations lasted 2 years (1964–1966).

+Leadership

+Deputy Principals

+Doris Camp, one of the deputy principals of the school, was the first female to be appointed as a deputy principal by the Queensland Department of Education.

 Principals

-The principals of Townsville State High School include:
+The principals of Townsville State High School have included: